Get your invoicing terms right - the 9 step ultimate guide

 Effective invoices can help nip that problem in the bud.
 To be effective at invoicing, you need to understand invoicing terms.
 After all, problems with invoicing terms could mean the invoice gets in the wrong hands, you don’t get paid, or you don’t get paid when the invoice is due.

 If you plan to handle your invoicing on your own, here are the 9 key things you need to know about effective invoicing terms.

 1. Clear contracts

-The first step in having success with invoices is to have a freelance contract with your client, and ensure the contract spells out all the payment factors that will be part of your invoices.
+The first step in having success with invoices is to have a freelance contract with your client, and ensure the contract spells out all the payment factors that will be part of any downloadable invoice template you send.
 That includes the invoicing terms we will spell out below, such as how many days after project completion you expect payment, and whether there are late fees.

 You can also consider payment plans for large pieces of work.
 For instance, your contract can spell out that you will get paid half the amount when the work is 50% complete, and the remaining half when the work is complete.
 Then an invoice midway through the project won’t surprise the client.

 Not to be confused with the invoice date, the due date is the date by which you require payment.
 The invoice date is simply the date the invoice is created.
 The due date is the final date payment is required from the client.
 Make sure your invoice clearly spells out invoice date vs. due date.

 It’s important for you to determine the appropriate lapse in time that you’re prepared to wait between finishing a job and wanting the money in hand.
 It’s best practice to invoice as soon as the work is complete, and don’t make the due date too far after that.
 Two weeks is fair, and a month is probably the longest timeframe you want.
 You need to ensure proper cash flow, and waiting months to get paid is not the ideal situation for any freelancer.